Frequently Asked Questions

-After passing their 'tenderfoot' tests (the equivalent of modern pre-Promise work) the Brownies worked for Golden Bar (the lower of the two badges shown), and had to pass set tests, these could be passed gradually.
-The badge was worn above the left pocket on the frock, as seen below.
+After passing their initial 'tenderfoot' tests during the first few weeks of membership, the Brownies worked for Golden Bar (the lower of the two badges shown), and had to pass set tests, these could be passed gradually.
+The badge was worn above the left pocket on the frock.

-Once Golden Bar was earned, the Brownie could start practicing the skills for her Golden Hand test - but it was only practice, and preparation of the things which had to be made or grown, because the actual testing of Golden Hand was all done on one day, by an independent Guider.
+Once Golden Bar was earned, the Brownie could start practicing the skills for her Golden Hand test - but it was only practice, and preparation of the things which had to be made or grown, because the actual testing of Golden Hand had to all be done on one day, by an independent Guider.
 If any clause was not completed, a full re-test was required.

-In the 1950s, "Golden Ladder" was introduced, to bridge the gap between the Golden Bar and Golden Hand tests - it enabled Brownies to get a second Golden Bar badge to stitch above the first if they passed certain intermediate clauses as a stepping stone to Golden Hand - and it also allowed those who would not pass Golden Hand, to have a target to aim at.
+In the 1950s, "Golden Ladder" was introduced, to bridge the gap between the Golden Bar and Golden Hand tests - it enabled Brownies to get a second Golden Bar badge to stitch above the first if they passed certain intermediate clauses, as a stepping stone to gaining Golden Hand - and it also allowed those who would not pass Golden Hand to have a target to aim at.

-Brownies could not gain interest badges until after they gained Golden Hand.
+For many years Brownies could not gain interest badges until after they gained Golden Hand.
 Brownies who gained Golden Hand got to 'Fly Up' to Guides, and received a "Brownie Wings" badge to wear on the sleeve of their Guide uniform.
 Those who did not pass Golden Hand would "Walk Up" to Guides and did not receive the wings badge.
 Later the rule was relaxed to allow Brownies to gain up to two interest badges, plus Thrift.
-This is why many pre-1968 Brownies had very few interest badges - there was often little time left between passing Golden Hand and moving up to Guides.
-Later, Brownies were allowed to gain two interest badges (plus thrift) before completing Golden Hand, which helped make interest badges a little more common.
-It was on ly in 1968 that Brownies were free to start earning interest badges as soon as they had made their Promise.
+This is why many pre-1968 Brownies had very few or no interest badges - there was often little time left between passing Golden Hand and moving up to Guides in which interest badges could be done.
+It was only in 1968 that Brownies were free to start earning interest badges as soon as they had made their Promise.

 How to Tie a Brownie Tie